If you spend your lunch breaks checking flights to Europe and counting the empty pages in your passport, you need these tips.

 I know you’re reading this on the ILP blog so it’s no surprise I’m going to talk about ILP even more…but honestly my semester abroad in China was a one steal of a deal.
 For a set program cost, I had my flights, visa, housing, food, support and culture classes covered for an entire semester.

 The affordable cost of this program is what initially got me hooked…there was no way I could live in a foreign country for 4.5 months for that amount of money.
-But it’s true, and now I’m looking to volunteer as a Head Teacher so I can go on another semester basically for free!
-Nice deal, right?
+But it’s true, and went back again as a Head Teacher for basically free.

-They've got countries all over the world and it was rough just picking one, but I loved my time in China and am very happy with my choice ... especially since it looks like I'll be going on ILP again (at least one more time).
+They've got countries all over the world and it was rough just picking one, but I loved my time in China and also spent a semester in Russia as a Head Teacher.

 I Don't Travel Alone